 Yumchaa Tea enthusiasts Yumchaa have opened a new tea shop at King’s Cross.
 Find delicious teas in unusual blends, plus cakes, sandwiches and salads.

-The café at Pancras Square Library The brand new St Pancras Library at Five Pancras Square has a handy café beside the youth zone and children’s library.
+The café at Pancras Square Library has a handy café beside the youth zone and children’s library.
 Great for a coffee, cake and snacks while you browse the stacks.

 King’s Cross Station The new Western Concourse is home to popular favourites such as Pret, Café Nero, Prezzo and Patisserie Valerie.